Peristratus/hopewell-flask-app/README.md

  This milestone project is part of my on going Full Stack Software Developer course at Canadian Business college in collaboration with the Code Instititute.
  The website is based on a fictional Medistar Hospital Flask app, the app's theme is based on a hospital and their services to the general public.The user(s) will be able to navigate through the site, register as a patient, Doctor, nurse or admin, the information will be submitted into Mongodb database.
-The user wull also be able to interact with an Artificial Intelligent chat bot that speaks to the user(s), at this momment the AI is able to have a meaningful conversation and respond to a
+The user will also be able to interact with an Artificial Intelligent chat bot that speaks to the user(s), at this momment the AI is able to have a meaningful conversation and respond to a
  Covid-19 emergency, dispatch paramedics to the patients residents or location, this is simulated and not a real live software, the AI has been coded to look for key words and phrases which trigger a response to the user, AI is also able to book appointments and inform the users Doctor of any pertinent information,